kalletolonen/djangoadmin/README.md

 ### Requirements

 1. A computer/VM running Debian (tested on Debian 11 Bullseye)
-2. Salt-minion & git installed (for local use)
-3. Sudo access
+2. Sudo access
-4. You should have a user ready for your project
+3. You should have a user ready for your project

 ### How to use it